 Packing a back-pack the proper way, wearing the right types of clothing to food safety for packed lunches, keeping your kids healthy throughout the school year doesn’t have to be a big deal!

 These four tips will help to keep your children healthier this school year – and are also important, general health guidelines from which we can all benefit.

 It doesn’t matter if your child has a fair or a dark toned skin.
 It doesn’t matter if they won’t be out in the direct sun all day.
 Use sunblock!

 Eat breakfast!
 It is really the best and most important meal of the day.
-There is a reason it got it’s name – it is literally the time to ‘break the fast’ of the night before.
+There is a reason it got its name – it is literally the time to ‘break the fast’ of the night before.
 Try to serve at least one grain, one protein, one dairy, and one fruit or vegetable at breakfast for a meal to get your family started the right way.

 Take at least 20 minutes to eat your meal for proper digestion and to ensure that you don’t overeat (this goes for every meal – not just breakfast), and let the kids vote on meals for the week (even if it’s just their own lunch).
 This will make your children feel involved and means they will be more likely to actually eat the healthy foods you prepare.
-See my article “How to Help your Children Enjoy more Fruit & Vegetables” for more suggestions on health eating.
+See my article “How to Help Your Children Enjoy more Fruit & Vegetables” for more suggestions on healthy eating.

 Did you know that clothing and shoes that are too tight or too big can lead to health issues?
-Stunted growth on the toes, digestion issues, and even headaches can all occur when these shoes or clothes are too small.
+Stunted growth on the toes, digestion problems, and even headaches can all occur when these shoes or clothes are too small.
 If clothing is too big, it can lead to a risk of falling or other injuries.
 Dress your kids in well-fitting, weather appropriate clothing to keep them healthy and safe.